Search engine optimization (SEO) is a valuable marketing tool that drives organic traffic—meaning potential clients—to your website.

-There are plenty of SEO tips and tricks you can implement and easy-to-use tools to help you.
+There are plenty of do-it-yourself SEO tips and tricks you can implement.

 That’s what this guide is for.

-Tip: Create a free Semrush account (no credit card needed) so you can follow the steps in this guide.
+Tip: Create a free Semrush account (no credit card needed) to follow the steps in this guide.

 1. Set Your Organic Search Baseline